Azure/ADX-in-a-Day-Lab2/README.md

 The summarize operator does not add "null bins" — rows for time bin values for which there's no corresponding row in the table.
 It's a good idea to "pad" the table with those bins.
 Advanced built in ML capabilities like anomaly detection need the data points to be consistently measured at equally spaced intervals.
 The **make-series** can create such a “complete” series.

+See the comparison in the following task.
 ---

-#### Task 4: Compare summarize and make-series
+#### Task 4: Nulls are important in timeseries analysis (Compare summarize and make-series)

-In this task, you are going to compare the output of 2 different operators within KQL.
+In this task, you are going to compare the output of 2 different operators (summarize & make-series) within KQL for the same query.
 This task is divided into 2 parts.
 You will compare the outputs of the two outputs so preserve the outputs.

-Part 1: Calculate the average size of data ingested per hour by a particular node.
+Part 1: Calculate the average size of data ingested per hour by the node 'Engine000000000378'.
 Use Component as 'INGESTOR_EXECUTER' and choose one of the Nodes.
 File size is available in the 'Properties' column.
 Extract the size from the Properties column to perform arithmetic calculations on it.
-Render the output as a timechart
+Render the output as a timechart.

 Example Output:
 ![Screen capture 1](/assets/images/Challenge7-Task4-Part1-Pic1.png)

-Hint 1: Use 'extend' operator to create a calculated/derived column Hint 2: Use bin() function to create time buckets of the specified duration Hint 3: Use 'summarize' operator to do the calculation
+Hint 1: Use 'extend' operator to create a calculated/derived column Hint 2: Think about the datatype of the calculated column.
+Use 'tolong()'.
+Hint 3: Use bin() function to create time buckets of the specified duration Hint 4: Use 'summarize' operator to do the calculation

 Reference:
 [summarize operator](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/summarizeoperator)